Clinical scientist, haematology

 If you already work for the NHS, you can apply to the STP as an internal candidate.

-For full details on the STP, advice on how to apply and information on competition ratios for each specialism, see the NSHCS website.
+For full details about the STP, advice on how to apply and information on competition ratios for each specialism, see the NSHCS website.

-Other routes to HCPC registration as a clinical scientist working in haematology and blood transfusion are offered by the:
+Other routes to HCPC registration as a clinical scientist are offered by the:

-If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training leading to a BSc Hons Healthcare Science (Blood Sciences).
-Courses are full time (usually three years).
-The PTP is also available as a Level 6 apprenticeship.
+If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training that leads to a BSc Hons Healthcare Science (Blood Sciences).
+Courses are full time (usually three years) and include at least 50 weeks of workplace-based training in the NHS.

-After graduating, you're eligible to apply for Professional Standards Authority (PSA) Accredited Voluntary Registration via the AHCS as a healthcare science practitioner.
+After graduation you'll be qualified as a healthcare science practitioner.
 If your course is approved by the HCPC and accredited by the IBMS, you are also eligible to apply for statutory registration with the HCPC as a biomedical scientist.
 If you have a 2:1 or above you could also apply to the STP.

 Skills